CBZ-D-velop/Ansible-Role-Labocbz-Install-Logstash/README.md

 An Ansible role install and configure Logstash your server.

+The Logstash installation role automates the deployment of Logstash, a powerful real-time data processing system.
+It offers modular configuration through pipelines, enabling flexible and efficient Logstash setup.

+The role provides various configuration options to tailor the Logstash installation to specific environments.
+It supports SSL encryption to ensure secure data transmission.
+SSL can be enabled for both incoming connections (beats) and outgoing connections (Elasticsearch).

+Client authentication is also supported to control access to Logstash, using basic authentication for API access.
+User credentials (login and password) can be specified to restrict access to authorized users.

+Pipelines empower advanced data filtering and processing.
+Multiple pipelines can be defined to handle different data types, enrich them, aggregate them, and send them to Elasticsearch.

+The role seamlessly integrates with Elasticsearch, allowing authentication information to connect to Elasticsearch instances.
+Elasticsearch shard count can be configured for better performance and resource utilization.

+Additionally, the role manages specific users and groups for Logstash execution, ensuring privilege separation and improved security.

+In summary, this Logstash installation role offers a comprehensive approach to deploy and configure Logstash, encompassing security, modularity, authentication, and Elasticsearch integration.
+With this role, setting up and managing a Logstash system tailored to real-time data processing needs becomes effortless.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):